Content on this page was generated by AI and has not been manually reviewed.

 How do I enable mixed mode authentication?

 During the Database Engine Configuration step in the installation, choose Mixed Mode Windows authentication and SQL Server authentication.
 Provide a strong SA password if you enable SA access.
-How to leave server on discord step by step guide: How to Leave a Discord Server on Desktop, Web, and Mobile
+Creating a nice discord server a step by step guide to setup, roles, moderation, and growth 2026

 How do I change the SA password?